 Type 4: Timed face-to-face exam

-‘Timed face-to-face exams’ are exams timed between 60 minutes and 180 minutes (3 hours), beginning at a specific time and day as per exam timetable held on South Street campus.
+‘Timed face-to-face exams’ are exams timed between 60 minutes and 180 minutes (3 hours), beginning at a specific time and day as per exam timetable held on South Street and Mandurah campus.
 Majority of these exams are paper based with a small number of online exams.

 Face-to-face exam will be listed with pre-COVID19 exam types such as “Theory” or “Practical” with exam venue(s) details included on the exam timetable.

 - You are not required to use your own computer (desktop or laptop) if you are sitting Type 4 – face-to-face exams on-campus.
 Majority of “Theory” exams are paper based with a small number of exams completed in a computer lab.

 Visit Sitting exams page to find out your responsibilities and important exams information and rules.

 Equipment required for your online off-campus exam